Fort Smith's Peak Innovation Center building completion delayed to spring

-The School Board learned at its meeting Monday the center, which was previously due to open in August in collaboration with the University of Arkansas-Fort Smith, is being planned to be completed by the start of the spring 2022 semester on Jan.
+The School Board learned at its meeting Monday that the center, which was scheduled to open in August in collaboration with the University of Arkansas-Fort Smith, is planned to be completed by the start of the spring 2022 semester Jan.
 4.

 The center will provide career and technology education for high school students across 22 regional school districts, as well as district-specific visual arts programming, a prior news release from the School District states.

-Gary Udouj, the School District's director of career education and district innovation, said the first phase of the center will focus on programs in advanced manufacturing, information technology and health sciences.
+Gary Udouj, the district's director of career education and district innovation, said the first phase of the center will focus on programs in advanced manufacturing, information technology and health sciences.

-Scott Ditto of the Alabama-based Hoar Program Management, program manager for the center project, said Monday the project was originally scheduled to last for 470 days, starting on Jan.
-15, 2020, and finishing April 29, 2021.
-The plan would include time dedicated to planning and design, permitting and procurement and construction.
+Scott Ditto of the Alabama-based Hoar Program Management, program manager for the center, said Monday the project was originally scheduled to start Jan.
+15, 2020, and finish April 29, 2021.
+The plan included time dedicated to planning and design, permitting and procurement, and construction.

 However, program changes brought on by input from stakeholders delayed the process, along with an ongoing project by the Arkansas Department of Transportation to widening a section of the adjacent Arkansas 255.